rust-lang/rust/text/0000-untagged_union.md

 A union may have trait implementations, using the same syntax as a struct.

-The compiler should warn if a union field has a type that implements the `Drop` trait.
+The compiler should produce an error if a union field has a type that implements the `Drop` trait.

 ## Unions and undefined behavior